Having an author or illustrator come to talk to your class or library can be fun, informative, and inspiring.

 Grade Level

-And, just as you would find it difficult to teach a group that includes both 2nd graders and 5th graders, authors find it is most beneficial if a presentation session includes children from only one grade level.
+And, just as you would find it difficult to teach a group that includes both 2nd graders and 5th graders, authors find it is most beneficial if a presentation session includes children from only one grade level or from two consecutive grade levels.

 Is That Negotiable?